-It is important to know the importance of flight itinerary in the visa process.
+It is important to know the importance of flight itineraries in the visa process.
 When you are applying for a visa, embassies and consulates ask for a number of documents.
-You must submit in order that your application can be processed.
+You must submit it in order that your application can be processed.
 Some of these documents are not only confusing but also where you are expected to source for them.
 Among these is the flight itinerary document.
 This is a document that you must submit and it carries a lot of importance in the visa application process.
-This must be submitted whether traveling to Schengen countries, EU countries, the USA or any other country for that matter.
+This must be submitted whether traveling to Schengen countries, EU countries, the USA, or any other country for that matter.

 Other Names for the Flight Itinerary in Visa Process

 Other names can be used to mean the same thing and refer to the same document as the flight itinerary.
 This depends on the language used in different embassies and consulates.
-You should not be afraid or confused when your embassy asks for the same document using different wordings.
+You should not be afraid or confused when your embassy asks for the same document using different wording.
 These names may include the following;

 - Air Ticket Booking

 - Confirmed Flight Tickets

 - Confirmed/Booked Flight Itinerary